Skip to main content

 1. Get the local assistant path healthy first.

-2. Add one shipped service channel if you need inbound or reply-loop automation.
+2. Add one gateway-supervised service channel if you need the shortest path into gateway run.

-4. Reach for multi-channel-serve only when you want multiple shipped service channels attached to the same CLI host.
+6. Reach for gateway run when you want multiple gateway-supervised service channels attached to the same CLI host.

 Where To Go Next

-• Continue to Channel Guides for the full shipped channel matrix.
+• Continue to Channel Guides for the full actionable channel matrix.

-• Continue to Channel Recipes for representative runtime-backed and outbound rollout examples.
+• Continue to Channel Recipes for representative gateway-supervised, standalone native-serve, and outbound rollout examples.

 • Continue to Channel Setup for the practical public setup guide.